Anagha-R-Bhat/Anagha-R-Bhat/README.md

 # 💫 About Me:
 hello..
-I'm Anagha R Bhat<br>ECE student<br>🎯Goal: To learn new technologies and become a skilled developer
+I'm Anagha R Bhat 🎯Goal: To learn new technologies and become a skilled developer

 ## 🌐 Socials: